wildfly-extras/creaper/README.md

 If you need to bring your own version of some of these libraries, you should use dependency exclusions.

-Specifically for Groovy, Creaper only needs `groovy` and `groovy-xml`, but excluding them and providing `groovy-all` should work too.
+Specifically for Groovy: this is only needed for offline management (i.e, XML configuration files manipulation).
+Creaper only needs `groovy` and `groovy-xml`, but excluding them and providing `groovy-all` should work too.

 ## Use